 What should I avoid while taking tolvaptan (Samsca)?

-Grapefruit and grapefruit juice may interact with tolvaptan and lead to potentially dangerous effects.
-Avoid drinking grapefruit juice while taking tolvaptan.
+Grapefruit and grapefruit juice may interact with tolvaptan and lead to unwanted side effects.
+Discuss the use of grapefruit products with your doctor.

 What other drugs will affect tolvaptan (Samsca)?